The short version…

 Rabbi/Cantor Diane is a Jewish Universalist Rabbi serving the Los Angeles region.
 She was a music teacher and conductor before becoming a Cantor and then a Rabbi.
 Her hope is to lead others (and herself!) toward more beautiful, peaceful, passionate, content lives by looking at the world and ourselves through a progressive Jewish lens.
 Rabbi/Cantor Diane believes Jewish texts, traditions, and culture can open our eyes to many Universal lessons that can help us all find ourselves, Jewish or not.
 Her teachings focus on these Universal lessons (which she often calls “nougat centers”) that Judaism has to offer without requirements, rules or guilt.

 She was ordained as a Cantor through the American Seminary for Contemporary Judaism and as a Rabbi through Jewish Spiritual Leaders Institute, and lives in Santa Monica, Ca with her husband and two children.
+She is the spiritual leader of Cool Shul.

 Diane’s long story…